-These awards are to honor people who are known as, and have achieved fame as, bluegrass music performers. - The twelve month eligibility period is from April 1st through March 31st the year prior to any given awards presentation. - Voting is limited to current professional members of IBMA at each stage in the election process. - Nominees are not required to be members of IBMA. - The election will be accomplished in three stages as follows: - Nominations: each current professional member of IBMA (at the time of the mailing date) may make as many as five nominations per category* and sub-category on the first ballot which mails in May of each year.
-Mailing number 1 contains:
+These awards are to honor people who are known as, and have achieved fame as, bluegrass music performers. - The twelve month eligibility period is from April 1st through March 31st the year prior to any given awards presentation. - Voting is limited to current professional members of IBMA at each stage in the election process. - Nominees are not required to be members of IBMA. - The election will be accomplished in three stages as follows: - Nominations: each current professional member of IBMA (at the time of the mailing date) may make as many as five nominations per category* and sub-category on the first ballot.

-Second ballot: to be mailed early or mid July for return by mid August.
-All eligible nominees receiving ten or more nominations* in the nomination stage will become candidates for awards and shall be placed on the second ballot. *(Song of the Year candidates will be all songs receiving ten nominations or more, or the top ten vote recipients, whichever number is greater).
+Second ballot: All eligible nominees receiving ten or more nominations* in the nomination stage will become candidates for awards and shall be placed on the second ballot. *(Song of the Year candidates will be all songs receiving ten nominations or more, or the top ten vote recipients, whichever number is greater).
 Each professional member may vote for no more or no less than five candidates in any category in which they choose to vote.
-The second ballot mailing contains:

-Final ballot: to be mailed on or about mid August for return by early September.
-The top five vote getting candidates in each category of the second ballot stage will become final nominees.
+Final ballot: The top five vote getting candidates in each category of the second ballot stage will become final nominees.
 Each professional member of IBMA may vote for their number one choice in any category on this final ballot.
-The final ballot mailing contains:

 The results of each stage of the election will be tabulated by an independent accounting firm.
 Only the responsible employees of that accounting firm will know the results of the final tabulations until the winners are announced at the International Bluegrass Music Awards that year.
 The awards election procedures are established by the board of directors of IBMA.
 The IBMA awards committee determines eligibility (i.e. assuring that all nominations fall within the specified eligibility period, etc.) Current professional members of IBMA may vote for any or all categories appearing on the ballot.
 It is not necessary to vote in every category.
 The official ballot shall not be cut or altered in any manner and may not be duplicated for voting purposes.
 The accounting firm tabulating votes and the awards eligibility committee interpret every vote cast literally and members must be very specific in identifying exactly which candidate they are voting for.
 For example, please list the complete band name if voting for an entire band or an individual's name if voting only for one person from within a band.